Skip to content

 Import CSV Data

 You can only use a CSV file here.
-Additionally, the time format in the CSV might differ from what Rotki expects.
+Additionally, the time format in the CSV might differ from what rotki expects.
 To address this, enable the Use custom date format to parse your file setting before clicking Import.
 Then, specify the time format used in the CSV file.

 Cointracking.info

-Rotki can import any trade CSV data exported from cointracking.info.
+rotki can import any trade CSV data exported from cointracking.info.
 But in general, it's not recommended to utilize cointracking as their exported data are missing a lot of information.

 Binance.com